Make sure your phone lines don’t flatline with our pick of the best hospital phone systems

 Create private groups on the GoTo app so surgeons and clinicians can share cases, feedback and recommendations.
 Keep up to date with your strategic communications, including the dishing out of relevant news pages and important medical announcements.

 You will be able to set up a support center where medical staff can find answers to frequently asked questions.
 Store knowledge base documents and education materials so there’s always easy access to information.

-Whether medics are working from a laptop, PC, tablet or mobile phone, they can stay in contact using the Jive app.
+Whether medics are working from a laptop, PC, tablet or mobile phone, they can stay in contact using the GoTo app.
 With communication so easy, medics can efficiently acquire all the information they need to effectively treat their patients.